jackgoffinet/jackgoffinet.github.io/about.md

 #### What is this?

-This is Jack Goffinet's blog.
+This is Jack Goffinet's personal website.

 ##### Who is he?

-Subscribe to the [RSS](https://jackgoffinet.github.io/feed.xml "subscribe") feed to find out!
+I live in Athens, GA and I'm interested in music, language, and computer science.

 #### Contact

-If I were a famous 19<sup>th</sup> century composer, my email address could be: johannesbrahms@gmail.com
+If my name were Spaceship Carrot, my email address would be: spaceshipcarrot@gmail.com

 #### Site